-However, I know you and your love for the ol’ pressure cooker, and so I’ve included some hints below in the notes if you want to tackle it in the IP or other pressure cooker.
+However, I know you and your love for the ol’ pressure cooker, and so I’ve included some hints below in the notes if you want to tackle the sweet pork in the IP or other pressure cooker.

 Read through the notes of the recipe for tips on different cuts of pork as well as a life-changing discovery I made in relation to chopped, canned chipotle chiles.
 I wanted to cry, I was so excited.

-- 3 to 5 pound pork sirloin roast (see note above for other cuts of pork)
+- 3 to 5 pound pork sirloin roast, see note for other cuts of pork

 - 1 tablespoon olive oil